 My lord, we have learnt from experience that the monks of our order are nowhere throughout the entire world, we believe, so well-ordered as in England.
 Nor is there, we hear by report, so well-ordered a monastery in the kingdom of England as that of St Alban, protomartyr of the English.
 We therefore request a certain monk of that house called Matthew, of whose prudence and loyalty we have experience, as our reformer and instructor

-Weiler suggests that Matthew’s appointment may have resulted because he successfully persuaded the Cahorsin moneylenders based in London to come to terms with the Nidarholm prior .
+Weiler suggests that Matthew’s appointment may have resulted from his successful persuasion of the monastery’s creditors – Cahorsin moneylenders based in London – to come to terms with the Nidarholm prior .
 As someone known to the English royal family, who had established a relationship of trust with the Norwegian monks, Matthew would have been a natural choice to provide instruction to them.

 For a man of his advanced age (in his late forties or early fifties), Matthew’s mission to Norway entailed a long and arduous journey.
 Like the papal legate, he may well have travelled by way of the port of Bishop’s Lynn (later King’s Lynn), which handled wheat exports from England to Norway.
 If so, it is likely that he sailed in a cog, a round-bottomed clinker-built boat of a design that dominated the cargo trade in northern Europe from the 10th to 13th centuries.